Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • /P - display the listing Page-wise (Pause the listing when a screen full of information is displayed.
 Press any key to display the next page).

-If you need a listing of a particular folder and its sub-folders only then include the folder name in the command as given below:
+If you need a listing of a particular folder and its sub-folders only, then include the folder name in the command as given below:

 C:/>DIR "\RADIO" /A:D/S/B/P

-Saving the DIRectory Listing to File.
+Saving the Directory Listing to a File.

 C:/>DIR "\RADIO" /A:D/S/B > FolderList.txt